-- The placed circle or jack must be at least 1.5 meters from any other active circle or jack.
+The rule now is simple.
+The circle and jack must be at least 1.5 meters from any other active circle or jack.

 - The circle must be at least 1 meter from any obstacle.

-- The jack must be at least 50 cm from any obstacle.
-(This was reduced from the old requirement of 1 meter.)
+- The jack must be at least 50cm from any obstacle.

 Worst-case scenarios under the new rules

-Options for throwing the jack are most limited on a 3-meter-wide lane with active jacks in neighboring games kissing the boundary strings on both sides.
+One worst-case scenario occurs with active jacks in neighboring games kissing the boundary strings on both sides.
 The full width of the lane is available only if you throw the jack to 6-7 meters.
 There is no place on the lane where you can throw the jack to 8.5 meters.
-(In this diagram, pink areas show the “landing strip” for the jack— areas where a player may throw or place the jack.)
+(In this diagram, pink areas show the landing strip for the jack.)